 Title 23 of the United States Code (Highways) includes a general prohibition on the imposition of tolls on Federal-aid highways.
 However, Title 23 and other statutes have also carved out certain exceptions to this policy.
-Two mainstream federal tolling programs and several pilot programs offer states opportunities to use tolling to generate revenue to support highway construction activities and implement priced managed lanes on federal-aid highways.
+Two mainstream federal tolling programs and two pilot programs offer states opportunities to use tolling to generate revenue to support highway construction activities and implement priced managed lanes on federal-aid highways.
 Information on these different programs is provided below.

 Title 23 includes two mainstream tolling programs that have no restrictions on the number of projects or States that may receive tolling authority through them.
 Furthermore, Moving Ahead for Progress in the 21st Century Act (MAP-21) removed the earlier requirement that State or local public agencies execute a tolling agreement with FHWA prior to imposing tolls.

 The Section 129 General Tolling Program allows tolling on new highways and new lanes added to existing highways, and on the reconstruction or replacement of bridges, tunnels and existing toll facilities.

 The Section 166 HOV/HOT program allows toll-paying vehicles not meeting the minimum occupancy standards to use high occupancy vehicle (HOV) lanes.

 Participation in toll pilot programs is limited to a fixed number of slots authorized for each program.
 Project sponsors are required to submit an application to participate in these programs.
 They must also execute a toll agreement with FHWA to receive authorization to impose tolls under these programs.